samvloeberghs/webpack-load-plugins/README.md

 ## Credit

-Credit largely goes to @jackfranklin for his [gulp-load-plugins](https://github.com/jackfranklin/gulp-load-plugins) plugin.
+Credit largely goes to @jackfranklin for his [gulp-load-plugins](https://github.com/jackfranklin/gulp-load-plugins) plugin & @sindresorhus for his [load-grunt-plugins](https://github.com/sindresorhus/load-grunt-tasks) plugin.
 This plugin is almost identical, just tweaked slightly to work with Webpack and to expose the required plugins.

 ## Changelog